-If you want to specify what type of character subset to load (by default is “Latin”) you can do it from Theme Panel > Theme Fonts > Google Fonts Settings.
+If you want to specify what type of character subset to load (by default is “Latin”), you can do it from the Theme Panel > Theme Fonts > Google Fonts Settings.
 You can select what character subsets to load for each Google font.

 Note: The character subset will be loaded only if the font supports the specific glyphs.

-In the following example for the Top Menu section we chose the Abeezee Google font, and we changed the other parameters (font-size, line-height, etc.)
+In the following example, we chose the Abeezee Google font for the Top Menu section, and we changed the other parameters (font-size, line-height, etc.)

 Custom font files

-To use a custom font file, please make sure it has a .woff extension.
-If the file is not the right format, just convert it to .woff using one of the multiple online solutions.
+To use a custom font file, please make sure that it has a .woff extension.
+If the file doesn’t have the right format, just convert it to .woff using one of the multiple online solutions.